aseemrb/aseemrb.github.io/_posts/2016-03-23-sharp-p-problems.md

 Using these properties, we can draw very good insights.
 Let's look at routes in the graph.
 A route is a cycle cover.
 If we consider all the routes which have the same set of edges outside of the junctions, then we can call a route bad if:

 - It ignores a junction
   In this case, the cycle cover will have the ignored junction to be covered, so it will come separately as a product in the term.
 But Perm(X) = 0, so it will make the whole term 0 and thus will not contribute to the cycle cover.
 - It enters and leaves a junction at the same end
   This case is bad because $$Perm(X(1; 1)) = Perm(X(4; 4)) = 0$$, so if nodes 1, 2, 3 or 2, 3, 4 remain (only one of the ends is covered) then again these nodes will separately come as a cycle and make that whole term 0.
 Thus no contribution to total number of cycle covers
-- It enters at node 1 of a junction, directly jumps to node 4 and then leaves out
-  This case leaves out nodes 2 and 3 of a junction, so they have to be covered in a separate cycle, but $$Perm(X(1,4; 1,4)) = 0$$, so this will again make the term 0 and contribute nothing in the total number of cycle covers
+- It enters at node 1 of a junction, directly jumps to node 4 and then leaves out This case leaves out nodes 2 and 3 of a junction, so they have to be covered in a separate cycle, but $$Perm(X(1,4; 1,4)) = 0$$, so this will again make the term 0 and contribute nothing in the total number of cycle covers

 So the only choice we have is to enter at either node 1 or node 4, and leave at the opposite end after covering nodes 2 and 3, if we want to make that route count towards the total number of cycle covers (the value of the permanent).
-Now if we go by this only choice, the contribution to the cycle wil be 4, as Perm($$X(1; 4)$$) = Perm($$X(4; 1)$$) = 4.
+Now if we go by this only choice, the contribution to the cycle will be 4, as Perm($$X(1; 4)$$) = Perm($$X(4; 1)$$) = 4.

 In any track $$T_k$$ of any good route, there are two cases as seen in the structure of the track: